B2B Pricing Strategy & Customer Value

 Wendy

 Ok, great.
-Can you tell me what indicators or symptoms?
-Give me a few examples.
+Can you tell me what indicators or symptoms make you think this?

 John